mrzzy/notes/src/software_dev/scala_impatient/scala.md

 ### Objects
 #### Creating Objects
-Creating objects in Scala is almostly exactly what you expect:
+Creating objects in Scala is almost exactly what you expect:
 ```scala
 val counter = new Counter(1, "A Counter")
 // or - () not required if no arguments are passed